-When I was 14, I had found a quiet place to read, away from the people gathered for our church’s Memorial Day cookout.
+When I was 14, I had found a quiet place to read my Bible, away from the people gathered at our home for our church’s Memorial Day cookout.
 That was the first time I read Ephesians 5, and its instructions that wives must submit to their husbands.
 Shocked, I marched into the living room, where my mother was talking with several other women, to ask about it.

 “Did you know about this?”
 I demanded.
 “What does this mean?”